NLP, the Zeigarnik Effect & 'Unfinished Business'

 (1) If you are planning something important, preparing a presentation, or even writing fiction you can use the Zeigarnik Effect by stopping writing in the middle of an idea or passage.
 That way it will play on the mind, in a pleasant and creative way, and it will be much easier to resume writing next time.

 (2) If you are a teacher, or are teaching your own children, change topics when the students begin to 'get' the topic.
 Not only will they be looking forward to resuming it but their minds will be creatively playing with the concepts even while they are learning other things.
-Incidentally, Bluma Zeigarnik's paper went so far as to suggest that children only remembered interrupted tasks - thought this idea has been challenged.
+Incidentally, Bluma Zeigarnik's paper went so far as to suggest that children only remembered unfinished or interrupted tasks - thought this idea has been challenged.

 Begin an 'Unfinished Business' list now.
 Include all the bits of unfinished business that exist in your life right now: